Quantitative Darboux theorems in contact geometry: Introduction

 \subsection{Outline}

 In Section~\ref{S:compatible_metrics} we define the notions of compatibility between metrics and contact structures in an arbitrary dimension.
-We also recall some facts about convexity in Riemannian geometry in Section 3.1.
-The paper then splits into two logically independent threads which both depend on Section 2.
-The first one is covered in Section~\ref{sec:tauPSestimate} which compares Riemannian and almost complex convexity and proves Theorem \ref{thm:main-higher}.
-The second one starts in Section~\ref{sec:darboux} which states the precise version of Theorem~\ref{thm:GeometricDarbouxHigherRough} and proves it modulo a number of propositions which are proved in Subsections~\ref{S:t_p-est} to~\ref{sec:cyl2ball}.
+The paper then splits into two logically independent threads which both depend on Section~\ref{S:compatible_metrics}.
+The first one is covered in Section~\ref{sec:tauPSestimate} which compares Riemannian and almost complex convexity and proves Theorem~\ref{thm:main-higher} and Corollary~\ref{cor:ut-higher}.
+The second one starts in Section~\ref{sec:darboux} which states the refined version of Theorem~\ref{thm:GeometricDarbouxHigherRough} and proves it modulo a number of propositions which are proved in Subsections~\ref{S:t_p-est} to~\ref{sec:cyl2ball}.
 Section~\ref{S:geometric_method} explains how geometrical methods of Section~\ref{sec:darboux} can be strengthened using topological methods which are specific to dimension 3 and proves Theorems~\ref{thm:geometric} and~\ref{thm:Reeb_nbhds}.